Skip to main content

 What is the history of Abarth

 Abarth is an Italian racing and automotive performance brand that has a rich history closely tied to motorsports and high-performance modifications.
-Here’s a brief timeline of the history of Abarth:

 • 1949: Carlo Abarth, an Austrian-Italian engineer and racer, establishes Abarth & C. in Bologna, Italy.
 The company initially focuses on producing performance parts and accessories for various car brands.